nolanlawson/arrow-key-navigation/README.md

 Since the <kbd>↑</kbd> and <kbd>↓</kbd> keys typically scroll the page in KaiOS, this is usually all you need to add basic KaiOS accessibility ot an existing web app.

+It will also listen for the <kbd>Enter</kbd> key for certain special cases like checkbox/radio buttons.

 ## Install

     npm install --save arrow-key-navigation